stephenrdoyle/cercopithifilaria_johnstoni/03_code/cercopithifilaria_johnstoni.workbook.md

 ### rescaffold the opera output
+- the second round of redundans aims to use the short reads again to fill gaps in the assembly
 ```
 # run redundans, this time with reads, to scaffold and gapfill
 /nfs/users/nfs_s/sd21/lustre118_link/software/GENOME_IMPROVEMENT/redundans/redundans.py -f scaffoldSeq.fasta -i ../Cj3-500-700_S1_L001_R1_001.fastq.gz ../Cj3-500-700_S1_L001_R2_001.fastq.gz -o rescaffold -t 16